clayne/circa/README.md

 # The Circa Library Set
+## NOTE: The API is subject to change at any time presently.
+This is not a stable, commercial-grade library.

 Circa is a set of libraries for GNU or ISO C99 and up that grants the programmer a variety of generic, dynamic